hexiro/pykager/README.md

 ## 🧠 Smart Defaults

-the place where each argument can be fetched from <br/>
+this table shows the place where each argument can be fetched from <br/>
 values set by the user override all defaults

 | argument | setup.py | .git | \_\_init\_\_.py | other |